 Uploading data directly from the browser can be unreliable and cumbersome.
-Because of this the Main Galaxy allows you to upload data via FTP.
+Because of this some Galaxies including the Main allow you to upload data via FTP.
 FTP will allow you to monitor the upload status as well as resume interrupted transfers.
 Compression types .gz/.gzip, .bz/.bzip, .bz2/.bzip2, and single-file .zip are also supported.

 If you are completely new to FTP transfers you might benefit from reading a wikihow page about it.

 To get started using FTP with Galaxy, you'll need to have registered a regular Galaxy account.
 Once registered, you can initiate an FTP connection in your preferred FTP client.
 Please see the comparison of available FTP clients.

 Upload with a client

 In this example, FileZilla for MacOS is used.
 Point your client to the FTP server hostname provided in the upload modal window (